KolegaLiterat/KolegaLiterat/README.md

 - 👋 Hi, I’m @KolegaLiterat, but people just call me "Literat".
 - 👀 I’m interested in data journalism, gamedev.
 Mostly.
-I really heate working on GUI.
+I really hate working on GUI.
 - 🌱 I’m currently learning Python, Rust and - old, but gold - C++.
 - 📫 How to reach me -> adrian[at]kolegaliterat.pl